-The Westshore Central Dispatch Center (WCD) sends fire and EMS responders to 9-1-1 and emergency number calls in Bay Village, Fairview Park, Rocky River and Westlake and for mutual aid to other neighboring communities.
+The Westshore Central Dispatch Center (WCD) sends fire and EMS responders to 9-1-1 and emergency number calls in Bay Village, Fairview Park, North Ridgeville, Rocky River and Westlake and for mutual aid to other neighboring communities.

 The WCD is part of a national trend to coordinate services among neighboring cities to improve the efficiency and effectiveness of their emergency personnel and equipment.

 Westshore Council of Governments (WCOG) formally agreed on February 2, 2005, to consolidate the dispatching services in the center.
 Lakewood and North Olmsted, also members of WCOG, decided not to join the center at that time.
 Four additional communities operating under the WESHARE paramedic protocols could possibly join at a later time.